jimmi0623/ticketing-platform/README.md

 ### 🚫 Contributing:
 This is proprietary software. **No external contributions are accepted.**
-All development is handled internally by authorized team members.
+All development is handled internally by authorized james rono.

 ---